 When they make a recommendation, it is worth considering the categories the editor most likely uses for classifying the article:

 - Accept without revision

 - Revise – either major or minor (explain the revision that is required, and indicate to the editor whether or not they would be happy to review the revised article)

 - The final decision

 The editor ultimately decides whether to accept or reject the article.
 Journal plays no part in this decision.
-The editor will weigh all views and may call for a third opinion or ask the author for a revised paper before making a decision.
-The online editorial system provides reviewers with a notification of the final decision, if the journal has opted in to this function.
+The editor will weigh all views and may call for a third opinion or ask the author for a revised paper before deciding.
+The online editorial system provides reviewers with a notification of the final decision if the journal has opted into this function.
 If this is not applicable, they can contact the editor to find out whether the article was accepted or rejected.

-The editorial board will make an initial screening of all manuscripts received in order to determine if the topic addressed fits with the subject of the journal.
-All manuscripts accepted after the initial screening will undergo a double blind peer review process.
-The final decision is made by the editorial board which reserves the right to refuse any manuscript or, in cases when manuscripts are accepted, to add certain corrections or shorten them.
+- Regular issue: The editorial board will make an initial screening of all manuscripts received to determine if the topic addressed fits with the journal’s subject.
+All manuscripts accepted after the initial screening will undergo a double-blind peer-review process.
+The editorial board makes the final decision, which reserves the right to refuse any manuscript or, when manuscripts are accepted, to add specific corrections or shorten them.
 Any changes affecting the substance of the text will, of course, only be made in agreement with the author.
 The review process takes between 4 and 8 weeks.

-Once a year a special issue on a special theme will be published.
+- Special (theme) issue: A special issue on a particular theme could be published once a year.
 At least six authors will be invited to submit an article for publication.
-Selected manuscripts will be reviewed by at least one referee on the basis of anonymity.
-The final decision is made by the editorial board which reserves the right to refuse any manuscript, or, in case manuscripts are accepted, to add certain corrections or shorten them.
+At least one referee will review selected manuscripts based on anonymity.
+The editorial board makes the final decision, which reserves the right to refuse any manuscript, or, in case manuscripts are accepted, to add certain corrections or shorten them.
 Any changes affecting the substance of the text will, of course, only be made in agreement with the author.